D-MBLD/phpbb-telegram-bridge/README.md

 Enter all settings there and press the link, which is provided for registering the webHook.

 ## Testing
-Send any text to the bot.
+Send an arbitrary text to the bot.
 It should react with the information, that you need to enter your telegram-ID into your profile.
-Also don't forget to select in your profile notification settings the notifications you want to receive via telegram.
+Also don't forget to select in your profile notification settings the events for which you want to receive notifications via telegram.
 And inform your users, to do the same, if they want to use the telegram bridge.

 ## Side effects
 In order to be able to follow the full conversation on telegram, a notification is send on every new post, even if the forum was not visited in the meantime.